Thank you for visiting my site!

-- My favorite food is pasta, especially from Noodles & Company
+- My favorite food is pasta, especially from Noodles & Company.

-- My favorite dessert is pie, especially blueberry pie
+- My favorite dessert is pie, especially blueberry pie.

-The ingredients to my recipe for a nourishing life?
+The ingredients in my nourishing life recipe?

 - Finding the right nourishment in what we taste, see, hear and do on a daily basis